 - Only mix the chocolate until the cream is fully incorporated.
 It should look glossy, velvety and slightly thickened, resembling pudding.

-- cover the mixture with the overhanging plastic wrap and place on the counter undisturbed overnight.
+- cover the mixture with the overhanging plastic wrap and place it on the counter undisturbed overnight.

 - Do not place this mixture into the refrigerator until it has set up.
 This will keep the chocolate satiny smooth.

-- When chocolate has set, it can be placed in the refrigerator.
+- When the chocolate has set, it can be placed in the refrigerator.

 - Using a small cookie scoop, or melon baller form balls of the chocolate truffle mix, rounding them as good as possible. (if you use your hands the chocolate will melt, I have found that chilling it helps keep it more workable)